GrantWasil/Claude-Project/claude-engineer/ComprehensiveRules/multiplayer-rules.md

 ## A. General Rules
 - Multiplayer games can be played with constructed or limited decks.
 - All standard rules apply unless otherwise specified.
+- Recommended for 3-4 players, but can accommodate more with adjusted rules.

 ## B. Setup
 - Players choose whether to mulligan in clockwise order, starting with the active player.
 - Each player has a portion of the [ground and space arenas](game-zones.md#b-ground-arena) in their play area.
+- Determine seating order randomly.

 ## C. Gameplay
 - The player with the initiative is the first active player.
 - Play proceeds clockwise.
 - The [action phase](turn-structure.md#2-action-phase) ends when each player has passed consecutively.
+- Combat between non-adjacent players is allowed but may have restrictions based on card text.

 ## D. Player Elimination
 - When a player's [base](game-zones.md#a-base-zone) has no remaining HP, they are eliminated.